DHA Supplement Watch --

 This is the clincher.
 What evidence does the pharmaceutical grade DHA supplement manufacturer provide that it participates in clinical studies on its product(s)?
 Ask them.
 Call or email the manufacturer and ask them.

 Clinical studies are not required by dietary supplement manufacturers.
 Few companies go to the expense to do so because they aren’t required to.
-However, one manufacturer has repeatedly done so voluntarily with over 100 scientific papers authored and 90 published in peer-reviewed medical journals.
+However, one manufacturer has repeatedly done so voluntarily with over 135 scientific papers authored, 100 of which published in peer-reviewed medical journals.
 They walk the walk to prove the effectiveness of their own products.
 They’ve invested over $250 million in exhaustive product research and development, and clinical trials, according to their website.

-Founded in 1956, this DHA supplement manufacturer is a recognized leader in the natural nutrition industry.
+Founded in 1956, this DHA supplement manufacturer is the #1 natural nutrition company in the U.S.

 Recommended pharmaceutical grade DHA supplement